Screening and Management of High BP in Children and Adolescents: An Updated Guideline from the AAP

 Oscillometric devices that have been validated for use in children can be used for BP screening, but if high BP is detected, this should be confirmed with auscultation measurements.
 Ambulatory BP monitoring should be performed in those suspected to have white coat HTN, with diagnosis confirmed by mean systolic and diastolic BPs less than the 95th percentile and systolic and diastolic BP loads less than 25%.
 It should also be performed in patients who have undergone coarctation repair to aid in identifying HTN.
 During evaluation for high BP, a perinatal, nutritional, physical activity, psychosocial, and family history should be obtained and physical examination performed to determine if there is a secondary cause.
 Electrocardiography should not be performed in patients with HTN undergoing an assessment for left ventricular hypertrophy because the positive predictive value for identifying this condition is low.

 In patients with chronic kidney disease, evaluation for HTN should be performed at every medical visit.
 Those found to have HTN should be treated to lower their 24-hour mean arterial pressure to less than the 50th percentile on ambulatory BP monitoring.
 They should also be assessed for proteinuria, and if it is found, they should be prescribed an angiotensin-converting enzyme inhibitor or angiotensin receptor blocker.
-In addition, ambulatory BP monitoring should be performed at least yearly to screen for masked HTN
+In addition, ambulatory BP monitoring should be performed at least yearly to screen for masked HTN in all patients

 Coverage of guidelines from other organizations does not imply endorsement by AFP or the AAFP.